aonthemove/Capstone2/README.md

 # Capstone2
-- Frontend
-This project was generated with Angular CLI version 8.2.2.
+- Frontend was was generated with Angular CLI version 8.2.2.

 Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.